-I wasn’t sure how that would work and did a small area to see how it looked.
+I wasn’t sure how that would work, and I did a small area to see how it looked.

 I painted the wood base with Annie Sloan paint in Primer Red.

-Then I took Annie Sloan’s black wax and rubbed it over the primer red using a microfiber cloth.
+Then I rubbed Annie Sloan’s black wax over the primer red using a microfiber cloth.

 Then I used a small little brush to get inside the grooves.